fhiso/sources-and-citations/creators-name.md

 non-conforming values *may* be accepted and processed by a conforming application in an implementation-defined manner.

-**Characters** are specified by reference [ISO/IEC 10646], without regard to the character encoding.
-In this standard *characters* may be identified in the text by their four- or five-digit hexadecimal character number prefixed with "U+".  [*Note &mdash;* This does not preclude serialisation in a non-Unicode encoding, so long as the serialisation defines how characters in that encoding corresponds to Unicode characters.]
+**Characters** are specified by reference to their *code point* number in [ISO/IEC 10646], without regard to any particular character encoding.
+In this standard *characters* may be identified in the text by their four- or five-digit hexadecimal code point prefixed with "U+".  [*Note &mdash;* The character encoding is a property of the serialisation, and not defined in this standard.
+Non-Unicode encodings are not precluded, so long as it is defined how characters in that encoding corresponds to Unicode characters.]

-*Characters* *must* match the `Char` production from [[XML](https://www.w3.org/TR/xml11/)].   [*Note &mdash;* This includes all code points except the null character, surrogates (which are reserved for encodings such as UTF-16 and not characters in their own right), and the invalid characters U+FFFE and U+FFFF.]
+*Characters* *must* match the `Char` production from [[XML](https://www.w3.org/TR/xml11/)].   [*Note &mdash;* This includes all *code points* except the null character, surrogates (which are reserved for encodings such as UTF-16 and not characters in their own right), and the invalid characters U+FFFE and U+FFFF.]